 In addition, the Graduate CSD Handbook is not intended to replace the Clinical Practicum Handbook.
-The Clinical Practicum handbook, detailing clinical policies and procedures, is required for students' use throughout his/her clinical practicum course work and is available at: Student Clinic Handbook 2020-2021-1 (iona.edu)
+The Clinical Practicum handbook, detailing clinical policies and procedures, is required for students' use throughout his/her clinical practicum course work.

 Every student is expected to be acquainted fully with the CSD Graduate Handbook (signature required), Clinical Practicum Handbook (signature required), and the Iona University Graduate Catalog.